-The Central Liquidity Facility is a mixed-ownership government corporation created to improve the general financial stability of credit unions by serving as a liquidity lender to credit unions experiencing unusual or unexpected liquidity shortfalls.
-Member credit unions own the Central Liquidity Facility, which exists within the NCUA.
-The president of the Central Liquidity Facility manages the facility under the oversight of the NCUA Board.
+A mixed-ownership government corporation, the Central Liquidity Facility (CLF) was created to improve the general financial stability of credit unions by serving as a liquidity lender to credit unions experiencing unusual or unexpected liquidity shortfalls.
+Member credit unions own the CLF, which exists within the NCUA.
+The CLF’s president manages the facility under the oversight of the NCUA Board.

 The CARES Act

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted on March 27, 2020, brings important changes to the Central Liquidity Facility.
-The CARES Act made four amendments to Subchapter III of the Federal Credit Union Act, all of which sunset or expire on December 31, 2020.
+Enacted on March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act brings important changes to the CLF.
+The CARES Act made four amendments to Subchapter III of the Federal Credit Union Act.
+Each of these amendments will sunset or expire on December 31, 2020.
 These include:

-- Increasing the Central Liquidity Facility’s maximum legal borrowing authority;
+- Increasing the CLF’s maximum legal borrowing authority;

 - Providing greater flexibility and affordability to agent members to join and serve smaller groups of their covered institutions than their entire memberships; and

-- Providing more clarity and flexibility about the purposes for which the NCUA Board can approve loans by removing the phrase, “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios.”
+- Providing the NCUA board with more clarity and flexibility regarding the loans it can approve by removing the phrase, “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios.”

-Additionally, the NCUA Board approved an interim final rule of Part 725 of the NCUA’s Rules and Regulations on April 13, 2020, that provided additional enhancements to the Central Liquidity Facility, including:
+Additionally, the NCUA Board approved on April 13, 2020 an interim final rule (opens new window) of Part 725 of the NCUA’s Rules and Regulations that provided additional enhancements to the CLF including:

 - Eliminating the six-month waiting period for a new member to receive a loan;